 Southwestern Michigan College is well aware of the need for trained employees in technical areas.
 SMC's Michigan Technical Education Center (M-TEC) is designed to address the shortage of skilled labor in Michigan.
 The M-TEC provides creative and proactive solutions to such shortages through its location and design.
-The Center, located on SMC's Niles campus, is centrally located to southwestern Michigan manufacturers with a transportation infrastructure that allows for quick and easy access to the Center.
+The Center, located on SMC's Niles Area Campus, is centrally located to southwestern Michigan manufacturers with a transportation infrastructure that allows for quick and easy access to the Center.

 Southwestern Michigan College's M-TEC currently houses the College's welding and robotics programs Over the last two decades, the facility had been used by area business and local economic and workforce development agencies for pre-employment and occupational skills training.
-Additionally, SMC provides Michigan Works an office on the Niles campus to work with their populations of students, especially for C.N.A. programming, which SMC offers at both its Niles and Dowagiac campuses.

-Beyond recent articulation agreements, Southwestern Michigan College has a long standing and growing relationship with Ferris State University under which students may take all of the needed courses leading to a Bachelor of Science degree in Business Administration-Generalist, Business-Professional Track, Accountancy, Computer Information Technology, Human Resource Management, Criminal Justice, and Early Childhood Education on the Southwestern Michigan College campus.
+Beyond recent articulation agreements, Southwestern Michigan College has a long-standing relationship with Ferris State University under which students may take all of the needed courses leading to a Bachelor of Science degree in Business Administration-Generalist, Business-Professional Track, Accountancy, Computer Information Technology, Human Resource Management, Criminal Justice, and Early Childhood Education.
 Each of these Ferris B.S. degree programs can be entirely earned on SMC's campus.
-In total students can earn seven Bachelor degrees on Southwestern Michigan College's campus.
+In total, students can earn seven Bachelor degrees through the partnership.
 Ferris and SMC developed an additional Agriculture Business program together a few years ago and look to have discussions concerning the feasibility of expanding offerings in several other areas in the future.
-A partnership was formed with Michigan State University (MSU) during 2015 in which 5 certificates were originally offered on our campus.
+A partnership was formed with Michigan State University (MSU) during 2015 to offer certificates.
 There are now students in 2 MSU certificate programs covering the areas of Agricultural Operations and Fruit and Vegetable Crop Management.
+We are beginning conversations with Grand Valley State University to establish a similar partnership with them for the offering of a Bachelor of Applied Science degree in areas such as Project Management, Web Design, and Business Leadership.
+Certificates would be available in Data Analytics and Supply Chain Management.
+These are all programs that would be appropriate for those in our trades programs for furthering their education.